Anne Dutton

 Anne Dutton (1692–1765) was an English poet and Baptist writer on religion.
 She published around 50 titles and corresponded with George Whitefield and John Wesley.

 Life

 Born in Northampton, she survived a near-fatal childhood illness, from which "she acquired an acute sense of sin."
-She was given a religious education.
+Calvinistic doctrine influenced her upbringing, and thus, she was given a religious education.

 At 22 she married a Mr Coles, living in London and Warwick, before being widowed five years later.
 She married again to Benjamin Dutton, a clothier who entered the Baptist ministry.
 They settled at Great Gransden, Huntingdonshire, in 1732, and paid for a chapel to be built there.
 A desire to give "service to the Cause of Christ" gradually overcame her ill health.
 In 1747, her husband travelled to America to raise money, but she became widowed again when his return ship was lost at sea.